 These brackets will be more secure than the originals and last for a lifetime with normal usage.
 They will also be a seamless fit that will not cause a cosmetic, or setup issue with your bed.
 The entire process will take an hour or less- and save a perfectly good bed.

 If you need a set of offset brackets, please click here.

 Many people have commented that they cannot find the offset brackets anywhere other than this website.
-We offer them on Amazon, and Ebay too for $39.99 with free shipping in the US.
+We offer them on Amazon for $29.99 with free shipping in the US.